The social ministry of the Congregation of Jesus, both in the UK and worldwide.

-Sisters Anna and Josie, who have lived and worked for 17 years on a marginalised estate in East Hull – an area of multiple deprivation according to national statistics, are handing on their work to the Daughters of Charity (founded by St Vincent de Paul in the 17th century) who will take over in April 2014.
+Sisters Anna and Josie, who have lived and worked for 17 years on a marginalised estate in East Hull – an area of multiple deprivation according to national statistics, have handed on their work to the Daughters of Charity (founded by St Vincent de Paul in the 17th century) who will take over in April 2014.

 The community has shared its premises with the local community to meet some of the needs of residents- this has led to the setting up of St Stephen’s Neighbourhood Centre with its own legal and financial structure and the employment of key staff to fund and fulfil the aims of the Centre.